-The place has been tagged by graffiti artists.
+It’s been tagged by graffiti artists.
 The swimming pool is now a green mess.
-Anything of value (windows, doors, etc) has long since been removed and the truly hopeful have also dug holes in the ground and smashed through concrete walls looking for hidden loot.
+Anything of value (windows, doors, etc) has long since been removed, and the truly hopeful have also dug holes in the ground and smashed through concrete walls looking for hidden loot.

 Rumor has it that La Manuela may be turned into a nightclub which we really, really hope they name Esco Bar.